-Reporting to the Principal Investigator.
-The post holder is a member of a research group with responsibility for carrying out research for a discrete area of a large project.
+Performing research on newly identified pathogen-manipulated host targets in the plant apoplast.
+This involves protein-protein interaction studies, enzymatic assays, genetic manipulation and bacterial disease assays.
+Reporting to the Principal Investigator: Renier van der Hoorn.
+The post holder is a member of a research group with responsibility for carrying out research on plant immunity and host manipulation by plant pathogens.
 The post holder provides guidance to less experienced members of the research group, including postdocs, research assistants, technicians, and PhD and project students.
-The post holder supports the team with delivery of lab demonstrations and outreach activities.